vue-a11y/vue-dark-mode/README.md

 # vue-dark-mode
-[WIP] A component that helps you implement "dark-mode" in your Vue app
+A vue component that applies dark mode using some CSS 3 properties